-This article points out that seven children were impacted by this error at Cedar-Sinai, three showed signs of overdose.
+This article points out that seven children were impacted by this error at Cedar-Sinai, and three showed signs of overdose.
 Some of the data on how pervasive this problem is:

 U.S. Pharmacopeia is the national leader in tracking hospital mistakes and they say there are a lot of them.

 “People need to know that medication errors are frequent,” John P. Santell, of U.S. Pharmacopeia, said.

 There are an estimated 1.5 million adverse drug events each year according to the Institute of Medicine.
 In particular, accidents with heparin are so common and so potentially harmful, it is on the “high alert” list posted by the Institute for Safe Medication Practices.

 “Over a six year period from 2001 through 2006 we had over 20,000 error reports involving the drug heparin, reported to USP.
 Of those, about 3.6 percent were categorized as harmful,” Santell said.

 U.S. Pharmacopeia says the figures are derived from what hospitals report voluntarily even anonymously — the actual number of errors they believe is much higher.

 When data on problems like this rely on self reporting, it's understandable how the actual numbers would be much higher.

 This article, from Indianapolis, follows up with parents of those killed by the same error last year.
 A dad is quoted as saying: